striblab/2019-top-executives/README.md

 - `DATA_UI_LOCATION`: Base URL to [Data UI](https://github.com/striblab/data-ui); should be something like `https://example.example/data-ui/`
 - `DATA_UI_USERNAME`: Username for your API key.
 If you do not have one, get someone to make you one.
 - `DATA_UI_API_KEY`: API key.
-- `BUSINESS_DB_URI`: The URI to the database.

 ## Print

-_TODO_

-A CSV file that is useful for the print version will be output to `scratch/executives.csv`.
-This is done when the `gulp html` command is run, which is apart of any build related command like `gulp develop` or `gulp publish`.
+A CSV file that is useful for the print version will be output to `scratch/executives-*.csv`.
+This is done when the `gulp html` command is run, which is a part of any build related command like `gulp develop` or `gulp publish`.

 ## Development